A Burger Episode

 Oh, it is a geode.
 Yeah, you're at it.

 That's for sitting.
-I'm going to lean against it today.
+I'm going to lean against it.

 Oh, you leaning?
-Got a good lean going?
-Rock out of a shoe.
+You got a good lean going?
+Yeah, rock out of my shoe.

 Hard to believe this has been here for 10 years already.

 I can't believe people break little pieces of this shit off.
-People suck.
+Yeah, people suck.

 People are turds.